MatteuSan/himig/src/README.md

        $on-input: #000
    );
    ```
-5. Add your theme overrides in the `stack/css/_overrides.scss` file.
+5. Add your components in the same file.
+(Use the component importing documentation--preferably with the component specific ones)
-6. Add your theme's custom styles in the `stack/css/_custom.scss` file.
-7. DONE!
+6. DONE!

 # Addons
-- There's an included `_demo.html` file that you can use to see the library in action!
+- There's an included `index.html` file that you can use to see the library in action!